Skip to content

 If you’re late to the party, don’t worry!
 Feel free to pick up any book below that catches your attention:

-Apr ‘26: Build a Large Language Model (From Scratch) by Sebastian Raschka
+Build a Large Language Model (From Scratch) Apr '26 Build a Large Language Model (From Scratch)

-May ‘26: Generative AI with LangChain, Second Edition
+Generative AI with LangChain May '26 Generative AI with LangChain, Second Edition

 Core Track